s-manguy/projects/data-visualization/fcc-04-choroplethmap-RWD/README.md

+# The freeCodeCampProject : Visualize Data with a Choropleth Map
-This project is the first of five projects to obtain the Data Visualization Certification.
+This project is the first of five projects to obtain the [**Data Visualization Certification**](https://www.freecodecamp.org/certification/fcc3ab085a4-3e2d-4160-a445-50914111cc0d/data-visualization).
 Have a look at the [codepen](https://codepen.io/s-manguy/full/jOBajye) realised on 2021/05/31 to obtain the certification.

 **HAVE A LOOK TO THE RWD VERSION [codepen](https://codepen.io/s-manguy/full/mdmggav) CORRESPONDING TO THE BELOW CODE created on 2021/08/.**
-**I have added a table for accessibility.
-The tooltips are hidden for smartphone, Iphone and Ipad users because the countries cannot be selected by the finger.
-The general view is provided by the map, the details are provided by the table.**

-# The freeCodeCampProject : Visualize Data with a Choropleth Map
+## Instructions
 **Objective:** Build a CodePen.io app that is functionally similar to this: https://codepen.io/freeCodeCamp/full/EZKqza.

 **Fulfill the below user stories and get all of the tests to pass.
 Give it your own personal style.**